 The mines near the town of Libby, owned and operated by W.R.
 Grace, extracted millions of tons of asbestos and vermiculite.
 Though untainted vermiculite poses no major threat to human health, asbestos-tainted vermiculite triggers diseases such as asbestosis and mesothelioma cancer.

 Libby, Montana: Asbestos and Mesothelioma

 Per the Environmental Protection Agency (EPA), the mines around Libby “may have produced 80 percent of the world’s supply of vermiculite.”
 Normally, vermiculite is a harmless clay-like material.
 Sold by W.R.
 Grace under the brand-name Zonolite, this material was widely used in such products as attic insulation.

 However, the Libby vermiculite deposits often contained asbestos fibers, distribution of the material to other states spread asbestos to other processing plants, workers, and residents.
-The EPA estimates that in 1985, 940,000 homes contained or had contained Zonolite vermiculite insulation.
+The EPA estimates that in 1985, around 940,000 homes contained or had contained Zonolite vermiculite insulation.